 Celebrated every year on June 10th in every corner of the Portuguese-speaking world.
 Officially known as “Day of Portugal, Camões and the Portuguese Communities”, June 10th commemorates the death of the Portuguese poet Luís Vaz de Camões in 1580.

 - Saint John’s Day: June 24th

-June is the month where people in Portugal celebrate the patron saints of their cities.
+June is the month when people in Portugal celebrate the patron saints of their cities.
 The saint differs from city to city: Porto celebrates Saint John (Festas de São João).
 Looking to learn more about Saint John’s Day?
 Read on for an authentic “festas de São João” experience.

-Porto’s Public Holidays in August
+Holidays in August

 - Assumption of Mary: August 15th

-Porto’s Public Holidays in October
+Portugal’s Public Holidays in October

 - Republic Day: October 5th